robertcedwards/juice-docs/docs/dev/resources/subgraph/queries.md

 ### Project Payments

-Get the 20 latest payments into your project
+Get the 20 latest payments into your project.

 ```graphql
 query ProjectPayments($ProjectId: String! = "2-1") {